 Medical imaging was one of the first fields to incorporate Telemedicine.
 We’ve been using this facility for about four decades now.
 In the early stages, the practice was referred to as “Tele-radiology” : sending X-rays, MRIs, CT scans and other information from facility to facility for fast use and analysis.
 This has become such a huge part of routine practice now that the term isn’t even recognized anymore.
+The use of technology through video chat, video conferencing has changed healthcare a lot.
 We don’t get awestruck by the thought of biopsy results from a surgery reaching us within hours from facilities thousands of kilometers away.
 And that is what the future of Telemedicine, or in broader terms Telehealth looks like.

-According to American Well’s 2015 Telehealth survey, 64 percent of patients said they would have a video Telehealth doctor visit.
+According to American Well’s 2015 Telehealth survey, 64 percent of patients said they would have a Telehealth doctor visit through video chat.
 Telemedicine made HR magazine’s Top 7 Benefit Trends to Watch in 2016 as they noted its many benefits for employers and employees.
 Hard data points in favor of remote healthcare and the immense cost savings cannot be overlooked.
 An extensive survey of the current data and research on Telemedicine by eVisit revealed that:

 - About 74% of patients in the U.S. would use Telehealth services.

 - Most patients are comfortable with having all of their health records securely available on the cloud.